Pylons/pyramid/docs/narr/project.rst

 The ``reload_templates`` setting in the ``[app:main]`` section is a :mod:`repoze.bfg`-specific setting which is passed into the framework.
 If it exists, and is ``true``, :term:`Chameleon` and XSLT template changes will not require an application restart to be detected.
+See :ref:`reload_templates_section` for more information.

 .. warning:: The ``reload_templates`` option should be turned off for production applications, as template rendering is slowed when it is